Welcome!

 The Arts Education Data Project is a report by the Arizona Department of Education, the Arizona Commission on the Arts, and Arizona Citizens for the Arts that offers new insights into K-12 arts instruction in Arizona schools.
 Information is self-reported through the Arizona Department of Education’s Statewide Longitudinal Data Systems (SLDS) for K-12 public schools during the 2013-2016 school years.
 Data is updated annually by project partners with an approximate 18-month delay.

-Communities and parents can use this tool to view rates of student access and participation in K-12 arts instruction by grade level and artistic discipline (Visual Arts, Music, Dance, Theater) for each district or school across the state.
+Communities and parents can use this tool to view rates of student access and participation in K-12 arts instruction by grade level and artistic discipline (Dance, Media Arts, Music, Theatre, Visual Arts) for each district or school across the state.

 For more information on Arts Education in Arizona click here.